Sarikei: History

+The town Sarikei already existed prior to the rule of Brooke when it was part of the Bruneian Empire.
 The Sigalang community is known to be the first community to exist in the Sarikei area 300 years ago which was located between Sarikei and Nyelong rivers where both rivers drained into the Rajang river.
 They were known to be skillful farmers, hunters, and house builders.
 The Sigalang community was named of its headman who was fair and just and took great care of the community.
 In the 1840s, the trade at Rajang River was controlled by Malays at Sarikei.
 Among the most powerful Malays was Datuk Patinggi Abdul Rahman.
 Among the popular items being traded at Sarikei was rice, beeswax, jungle produce, fine clothes and dried fish.
 Rajah James Brooke first visited Sarikei on 30 April 1845 in his steamer H.E.I.C.S.
 Phlegethon.
 In 1846, James Brooke wanted Abdul Rahman to control the piracy of the Iban people but Abdul Rahman failed to contain the Ibans.
-In 1853, James Brooke was able to take over Rajang River and its surrounding settlements from the Brunei Sultanate.
 Rentap, an Iban freedom fighter against the Brookes from 1849 to 1861, was buried in the present day Bukit Sibau, Pakan District of the Sarikei Division.
 Syarif Masahor with his ally (the Iban people) attacked Abdul Rahman.
-He gained control of Sarikei from 1849 until 1861.
+He gained control of Sarikei from 1849.
+In 1851, (A.H.1267) Omar Ali Saifuddin II granted James Brooke the rights to control the Rajang River and its surrounding settlements.
 On 4 January 1856, Sarikei was burnt by Dayaks from Julau.
 In the same month, James Brooke set up a fort in Sarikei to suppress any piracy activities by the upriver Iban people.
 The fort was built for Brooke allies led by Abang Ali and Abang Asop.
 This has angered Syarif Masahor.
 Syarif responded by building a bigger military force.
 This led the Brookes to reinstate Syarif as the leader of Sarikei in September 1857 in exchange for Brooke's control of Mukah.
 On 19 June 1856, Sir Charles Brooke led an expedition to Julau in order to counter the native resistance in Julau.
 The fort at Sarikei was burnt by Charles Johnson Brooke's forces five years after 1856 when they tried to capture Syarif Masahor, Syarif's rule ended in 1861.
 The administration of Sarikei was later taken over by the Brookes.